We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Medical records system

-The guidance on the medical records system (Cellma).offers further information.
+The guidance on the medical records system (Cellma) offers further information on how to apply for a medical certificate.

 Anyone wishing to become an Air Traffic Control Officer (ATCO) will need to obtain a Class 3 medical certificate as part of the licensing requirements.
-The initial medical examination must be carried out at an Aeromedical Centre.
+The initial medical examination must be carried out by an aeromedical examiner (AME) at an aeromedical centre (AeMC).
+A medical examination at an AeMC may take up to 4 hours.

 A step-by-step guide to the classes of medical certificates for pilots and air traffic controllers and how to apply can be found in this overview.